sachatholl/Orbitron2WebSDR/README.md

 8) Configure Audio routing between the Webbrowser with active WebSDR station and the satellite modem.
-Conveniently perform the steps as shown in the tutorial video below, or perform the following steps similarly:
+Conveniently perform the steps as shown in the tutorial video below, or perform the following steps similarly.
+The steps may vary depending on your Windows system or config:

              - Configure VB-Audio Cable as the default audio device:
                   - Right-click the speaker icon in the Windows taskbar and select "Open Sound settings."